pc2/StencilStream/README.md

 clean:
 	git clean -dXf
 ```
 If you just run `make conway_emu`, an emulation image will be created that can be executed on the CPU to verify your code.
 If you want to synthesize the design for your FPGA, you have to run `make conway_hw`.
-However, this might take a lot of time and therefore, you should first generate a design report to evaluate th performance of the design and estimate the compilation time.
+However, this might take a lot of time and therefore, you should first generate a design report to evaluate the performance of the design and estimate the compilation time.
 You do this by running `make conway_hw.report.tar.gz`.

 ### Going further